 Mulan: The people of the ancient Imaskari empire were nearly decimated by a great plague.
-In response, they brought slaves from another world and interbred with them, forming the Mulan race.
+In response, they brought slaves from another world and interbred with them, forming the Mulan race (one of Faerun's many human ethnicities).
 The slaves prayed to their gods (the Untheric and Mulhorandi pantheons) but the wizards of Imaskar had erected a barrier that kept the deities out.
 Eventually, the deities sent avatars to Toril and the slaves rose in rebellion against the wizard rulers.
 Already weakened, the Imaskari empire fell, giving rise to the god-kings of Mulhorand.
 The people of Thay eventually rose up against the Mulhorandi and took their freedom.
 The Mulan continue to rule the highest offices of Thay and nearly all Red Wizards are of Mulan blood.

 Rashemi: The commoners of Thay are from Rashemi stock.
 This is the same stocky, dusky human race that is spread throughout nearby Rashemen.
-They are not actively oppressed; they simply make up a lower strata of society than the Mulan.
+They are not actively targeted and oppressed as a group; they simply make up a lower strata of society than the Mulan.
 Rashemi commoners are loyal Thayans and even if they resent the greater wealth and power of the Mulan, they accept it.
-Rashemi who can own slaves and often enter the military.
+Rashemi can own slaves and often enter the military.
 A few Red Wizards are of Rashemi extraction.

 Tiefling: Commerce with demons and devils is well established in Thay, and tieflings are better accepted in Thay than most other places in Faerun.
 They, too, are judged more by their human lineage.

 Other races: Most other races in Thay – including dwarves, halflings, gnomes, and elves – are held in slavery.
-If someone is interested in playing a trusted and/or valuable family slave, let me know.
-Half-elves and half-drow are sometimes given their freedom and some respect, particularly if they are of Mulan descent.
+There are notable but rare exceptions, such as those who earn their freedom through the Games of Malar in Gauros.
+Half-elves and half-drow are sometimes given their freedom and some respect, particularly if one of their parents is of Mulan descent.

-Barbarian: Barbarians are generally shunned as the simple savages of Rashemen.
+Barbarian: Barbarians are generally shunned as being too much like the simple savages of Rashemen.

 Bard: There are more bards in Thay than one might think.
 In and around enclaves, they gather information and act as merchants.
 Near the coasts and borders of Thay, they interact with foreigners as spies, diplomats, and con artists.
-They also grace the soirees of Thayan nobles.
-What respect they gain has more to do with their cleverness than their musical abilities.
+They also grace the courts of Thayan nobles.
+What respect they gain usually has more to do with their cleverness and connections than their musical abilities.

-Cleric: Next to the wizards, clerics get the most respect in Thay, particularly if they serve Kossuth.
+Cleric: Next to the wizards, clerics have the most respect in Thay, especially if they serve Kossuth.

-Druid: Druids are nearly unheard of in Thay.
-It has been said that there are a few, guarding particular sites, but most Thayans simply don’t revere nature enough to be druids.
+Druid: Druids are rare in the most populated tharchs of Thay, though there are known to be more of them in Surthay, Gauros, and the Sunrise Mountains.
+There are a few guarding particular sites in other tharchs, but most Thayans simply don’t revere nature enough to be druids.